+Hong Kong cohort with CRC, adenoma patients and healthy controls

+Recruitment criteria included presentations of digestive symptoms to the outpatient gastroenterology clinics and asymptomatic individuals 50 years or older receiving colonoscopy screening from the Chinese University of Hong Kong Jockey Club Bowel Cancer Education Centre.
+Stool samples were collected by participants and stored at –20°C within 4 hours.
+For long-term storage, all samples were stored at –80°C within 24 hours of stool collection.
+Total DNA was extracted from stool samples by using the QIAamp DNA Stool Mini Kit according to the manufacturer's instructions (Qiagen, Germany).
+All subjects had intact colonic at the time of stool collection.
+An independent Chinese cohort with 112 healthy individuals, 111 patients with CRC, and 197 patients with colorectal adenoma were recruited.
+A subset of these samples have been published in a previous research21.

+Samples collected from NCBI dataset

-21 Fecal shotgun metagenomic sequencing data of CRC-related studies from 2014 to 2020 with a minimum of 2 subject categories (CRC patients and healthy controls) were retrieved from the NCBI.
-Eight published cohorts and our recently completed but unpublished cohort were included in this meta-analysis; five of o also included adenoma patients8,16,17,19,20 (table 1 and supplementary table 1).
+Fecal shotgun metagenomic sequencing data of CRC-related studies from 2014 to 2020 with a minimum of 2 subject categories (CRC patients and healthy controls) were retrieved from the NCBI.
+Eight published cohorts and our recently completed but unpublished cohort were included in this meta-analysis; five of them also included adenoma patients8,16,17,19,20 (table 1 and supplementary table 1).
 We downloaded seven public fecal shotgun metagenomic CRC datasets from European Nucleotide Archive (ENA) using the following ENA identifiers: ERP005534 for Zeller et al.16, ERP008729 for Feng et al.17, PRJEB10878 for Yu et al.5, PRJEB12449 for Vogtmann et al.18, PRJNA389927 for Hanningan et al.19, PRJEB27928 for Wirbel et al.7, and SRP136711 for Thomas et al.8.
 The cohort from Yachida et al. was downloaded from the DNA Data Bank of Japan (DDBJ) with the Accession numbers: DRA006684 and DRA00815620.
 For our cohort, fecal metagenomic sequencing data were used from samples collected in Hong Kong from 2009 to 2012.
 A subset of samples in this cohort were published previously11.
 These nine studies were organized from eight countries and various sampling procedures, sample storage, and DNA extraction protocols.

 Sample filtering